MarinosK/oiko-nomic-threads/README.md

 m.mivon [at] gmail.com

 DESCRIPTION:
-Hardware and software related with OIKO-NOMIC THREADS installation art project.
-The oiko-threads command-line app retrieves data from a file, encodes them with respect to a complex algorithm and a database of ethnological motiffs and controls algorithmically a hacked knitting machine (Brother 950i model).
+Software related with OIKO-NOMIC THREADS installation art project.
+The oiko-threads command-line app retrieves data from a file, encodes them with respect to algorithmic instructions and a database of traditional motiffs and controls algorithmically a hacked knitting machine (Brother 950i model).
 The Brother 950i knitting machine was heavily hacked: 'brain' of the machine was completely removed (along with many other elecronics parts) and substituted by an Arduino DUE running custom firmware that communicates with the oiko-threads app, informs the latter of the K-carriage's position and encodes image data sent by it into electronic/mechanical operations that will eventually knit patterns into a piece of fabrik.
 Details follow>

+dumpOsc app:
+Just a dump osc receiver app in C++; used for testing purposes and in DUAL_MODE.

 OIKO_THREADS APP:

 General Information:
-* designed and implemented by Marinos Koutsomichalis in C++ using STL, Boost and openCV headers and libraries.
+* designed and implemented by Marinos Koutsomichalis in C++14 using STL, Boost and openCV.
-* the application is tested and reported to work in Mac Os X 10.8 operating system
+* the application is tested and reported to work in Mac Os X 10.8 operating system with clang
-* in theory the application can be ported easily to other operating systems, yet it is not cross platform at its present form.
+* in its current form the application is not cross platform.

+To Compile:
+Given that xcode, xcode-tools, cmake, doxygen, openCV, Boost and clang is installed, try:

+cd oiko-threads app
+mkdir build
+cd build
+cmake <OPTIONS> ..
+make

+this will create an Install folder with the executable, the data assets, some tests and the auto-generated documentation.
+Options are as follows:

+    * -DCMAKE_BUILD_TYPE=Debug or =Release -> to switch between debug/release builds,default it Release
+    * -DEMULATION_MODE=ON -> for a video only version (no machine interaction)
+    * -DDUAL_MODE=ON -> also sends stdout via OSC (dumpOsc listens to this stream); for use when the host computer does no support dual screen mode.
+    * -DTEST_MODE=OFF -> do not compile/run the tests
+    * -DBUILD_DOCUMENTATION=OFF -> do not generate documentation

+more, there are a number of important constants that can be defined in compile time

+    * -DWIDTH            -> projection width
+    * -DHEIGHT           -> projection height
+	* -DOSC_PATH         -> OSC IP address
+	* -DBAUD_RATE        -> default baud rate
+	* -DGUI_WINDOW_NAME  -> used internally
+	* -DOSC_PORT         -> OSC port
+	* -DSPEED            -> animation speed (emulation_mode), wait time (nromal mode)

-To Compile/Use:
+To Use:
-* openCV, Boost and g++ should be installed and configured
-* edit makefile to make sure that all the flags are set according to your specific configuration
-* Settings.h/.cpp is hard-coded to point at specific file names (10 motiffs and a dataset), you will definitely need to change this if you plan to work will different file-names or paths.
-* header file mar_utils.h is not included but it's not really essential, just comment it out from all header files - it only contains some macro definitions used for Debuging only.
-At some point reference to the header will be deleted.
-* use make and a binary will be created in the application folder
-* remember to put all the required files into the data folder
-* the dataset should be a csv file (named PSGR.csv if Settings.h is left untouched) containing lists of dates and ammounts (formated as YYYYMMDD, AMMOUNT) with no blank or text lines
-* the raw patterns to be used should be in .png format
+Given that everything is properly connected and that the firmaware is loaded to the machine, just run the oiko-threads app.
+Custom width, height and speed can be set as arguments to the executable.

 ---- Algorith Description and Flow Diagram ----